JianZcar/zena/README.md

 * Zena targets laptop, desktop and workstation hardware.
 * Supported Nvidia GPUs (GTX 16xx and RTX series)
 * For gaming, a modern discrete GPU is strongly recommended.
-See the Gaming (opt-in) section for specific prerequisites.

 ## Installation